-The various bird disturbance reports all indicate that there is a residual high level of recreational use of the shore and by implication, new users following the source to site pathway can only add to, rather than create, issues.
-It has been suggested that birds may be, to some degree, habitualised to some disturbance but nowhere is this quantified or qualified.
+The various bird disturbance reports all indicate that there is a residual high level of recreational use of the shore and by implication new users following the source to receptor pathway can only add to, rather than create, issues.
+It has been suggested that birds may be, to some degree, habitualised to some disturbance but nowhere is this quantified or qualified, e.g. how stressed these birds are.